 We maintain property insurance policies, including property all risk insurance and machinery breakdown insurance, with insurance companies covering our assets, equipment, facilities, buildings and building improvements.
 These insurance policies cover losses due to fire, explosion, flood and a wide range of other natural disasters.
-We maintain commercial general liability insurance, including product liability insurance coverage for our products manufactured in China.
-We maintain performance guarantee insurance with insurance companies covering half of ReneSola brand solar products.
-We maintain transportation insurance to cover the transportation risk for our finished products.
-We maintain credit sale insurance with Sinosure and Euler Hermes to protect our credit sales all over the world.
+We also maintain commercial general liability insurance, including product liability insurance coverage for our products manufactured in China, performance guarantee insurance with insurance companies covering half of ReneSola brand solar products, transportation insurance to cover the transportation risk for our finished products, and credit sale insurance with Sinosure and Euler Hermes to protect our credit sales all over the world, as well as quality insurance, accident insurance and construction insurance.
 We do not maintain any insurance for business interruption.
-We maintain key-man life insurance for our executive officers.
-We maintain director and officer liability insurance for our directors and executive officers.
+We maintain key-man life insurance for our executive officers, and director and officer liability insurance for our directors and executive officers.
 We consider our insurance coverage to be in line with other manufacturing companies of similar size in China.
 However, significant damage to any of our manufacturing facilities, whether as a result of fire or other causes, could have a material adverse effect on our results of operation.
-We paid an aggregate of approximately \$6.1 million in insurance premiums in 2015.
+We paid an aggregate of approximately \$2.03 million in insurance premiums in 2016.